qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 for data providers like PostgreSQL, Oracle, Memory layer and some OGR layer depending the OGR data format and version.

-You can define some alias to display human readable fields in the form.
+You can define some alias to display human readable fields in the feature form or the attribute table.
 In this case, you don't need to switch to editing mode.
 Alias are saved in project file.

 Comments can be added by clicking in the comment field of the column but if you are using a PostgreSQL layer, comment of the column could be the one in the PostgreSQL table if set.
 Comments are saved in the QGIS project file as for the alias.

+The dialog also lists read-only characteristics of the field such as its ``type``, ``type name``, ``length`` and ``precision``.
+When serving the layer as ``WMS`` or ``WFS``, you can also check here which fields could be retrieved.

+.. index:: Edit widget, Field configuration
+.. _configure_field:

 Configure the field behavior
 -----------------------------

-Within the :guilabel:`Fields` menu, you also find an **edit widget** column.
+Within the :guilabel:`Fields` menu, you also find an **Edit widget** column.
 This column can be used to define values or a range of values that are allowed to be added to the specific attribute table column.
-If you click on the **[edit widget]** button, a dialog opens, where you can define different widgets.
+It also helps to set the type of widget used to fill or display values of the field, in the attribute table or the feature form.
+If you click on the **[Edit widget]** button, a dialog opens, where you can define different widgets.

 .. _figure_fields_widget: